 Type five people are observers who spend a lot of their time watching the world and contemplating what they see.

-They use all of their senses to observe, immersing themselves in what they see, hear, smell etc, and internalise this in order to gain knowledge which boosts their confidence, especially when they are then able to tell or show others about the knowledge or skills they have gained as a result.
+They use all of their senses to observe, immersing themselves in what they see, hear, smell, etc, and internalize this in order to gain knowledge which boosts their confidence, especially when they are then able to tell or show others about the knowledge or skills they have gained as a result.

-If others respond positively or agree with their observation then this then gives them affirmation that they are competent and fulfills their desires.
+If others respond positively or agree with their observation then this then gives them affirmation that they are competent and fulfill their desires.

-This means that they are only interested in exploring new and unfamiliar ideas and concepts, things which are unusual, overlooked, strange, secret, fantastical or even unthinkable.
+This means that they are only interested in exploring new and unfamiliar ideas and concepts, things that are unusual, overlooked, strange, secret, fantastical, or even unthinkable.

-This allows them to know what others do no or create something completely new and unique, developing a niche which nobody else occupies, or indeed ever has occupied.
+This allows them to know what others do no or create something completely new and unique, developing a niche that nobody else occupies, or indeed ever has occupied.

-Type fives believe that this is the best way for them to develop the independence and confidence which they so crave.
+Type fives believe that this is the best way for them to develop the independence and confidence that they so crave.